 Ticket price at North American movie theaters – additional information

-In 2014 there were 691 movies released in the United States and Canada and nearly 1.27 billion movie tickets were sold in the same period.
+In 2016, there were 733 movies released in the United States and Canada and almost 1.32 billion movie tickets were sold in the same period.
 Comedy, adventure, drama and action were in the top four genres most watched by North American audiences, based on the box office results.
-The two highest grossing movies at the North American box office in 2014 were the superhero Marvel Studios production, “Guardians of the Galaxy”, and the adventure film “The Hunger Games: Mockingjay Part 1”, both with more than 300 million U.S. dollars in box office revenues.